mganjoo/gchessboard/README.md

 The above example sets up a board with the standard chess game start position, and enables interaction using click, drag, and keyboard (by tabbing into the board).

+## Tutorial and Advanced Examples

+- View the [tutorial](https://mganjoo.github.io/gchessboard/) to learn how to use the library and integrate it with chess logic.
-- For a fully working example, with a computer playing random moves in response to yours, see [this Pen](https://codepen.io/mganjoo/full/PoObVbx).
+- View an example of a computer playing random moves in response to player input, see [this Pen](https://codepen.io/mganjoo/full/PoObVbx).
 - The development page ([index.html](index.html)) for this library also includes some advanced setup, including the use of custom slots, event handling, and changing various properties and attributes of the board.